 Reno is also a diverse city of artists, creatives and outdoorsy people.
 The annual Burning Man festival attracts thousands to the nearby Black Rock Desert for a week of art and community.
 The slopes surrounding Lake Tahoe are a playground for world-class skiing, mountain biking and backpacking.

 Life is good here in the Reno area.
 Learn more about what makes this area so special.

 The campus is a beautiful, verdant one where you'll be able to build meaningful academic and personal relationships with your fellow students and professors.
 You'll find that the connections you make here and your rich educational experience will help serve as a springboard for bigger things once you graduate.
 When you're not studying, you'll find that the natural splendor and cultural amenities of the surrounding area provide good opportunities to recharge.
 Learn more about things you'll only find at the University of Nevada, Reno.

-If you're ready to begin the process of application to the University of Nevada, Reno Graduate School, go here to learn all about admissions requirements.
+If you're ready to begin the process of application to the University of Nevada, Reno Graduate School, check out our admissions requirements.